-When asked, 65% of respondents reported that they own a sprayer and spray their own herbicide programs (Q5, Table 1) (total response = 218), which equates to 71% of ha (out of a total of 51,950 ha) being sprayed by farmers themselves.
+When asked, 65% of respondents reported that they own a sprayer and spray their own herbicides (Q5, Table 1A) (total response = 218), which equates to 71% of ha (out of a total of 51,950 ha) being sprayed by respondents themselves.
 Furthermore, out of 90 respondents, 71% reported that they own a sprayer and sprayed dicamba in DR soybean, representing 12,154 ha.
 The relatively high number of DR soybean ha being sprayed by farmers highlights the importance of pesticide application training, particularly for the application of the new auxin formulations in DR soybean.
 Results from a survey conducted by Bish and Bradley (2017) demonstrated the benefit of additional training for those spraying dicamba in DR soybean.
-Extensive applicator training was conducted in some states in 2017, including Alabama, Georgia, and North Carolina, where fewer complaints were filed (Steckel, 2017).
-Due to the high number of off-target dicamba injury issues, the United States Environmental Protection Agency (EPA) declared three new dicamba formulations restricted use pesticides (RUP), and mandated training for growers wishing to purchase and spray dicamba in DR soybean in the United States (EPA, 2017).
+Extensive applicator training was conducted in some states in 2017, including Alabama, Georgia, and North Carolina, where fewer complaints were filed (Steckel et al. 2017).
+Following the high number of off-target dicamba injury issues during 2017, the United States Environmental Protection Agency (EPA) declared the three new dicamba products approved for use in DR soybeans as restricted use pesticides (RUP), and mandated training for growers wishing to purchase and spray these new products in the United States starting in 2018 (EPA 2017).
 Thus, dicamba labels have become more restrictive in an attempt to reduce off-target injury.
-Moreover, some states have imposed additional restrictions for application; for instance, in Minnesota, dicamba can only be sprayed before June 20 and if temperatures are below 29 C. In the state of Arkansas, dicamba can only be applied until April 15.
+Moreover, some states have imposed additional restrictions for application; for instance, in Minnesota, dicamba can only be sprayed before June 20 and if temperatures are below 29 C. In the state of Arkansas, no dicamba agricultural products can be applied from April 16 through October 31.

 Dicamba Application in DR Soybean

-Regarding dicamba formulation (Q6, Table 1), 55, 38, and 7% of total ha represented in the survey (11,664 ha; 86 answers) were treated with XtendiMax®, Engenia®, and FeXapan®, respectively.
+Regarding dicamba formulation (Q6, Table 1B), 55, 38, and 7% of total ha represented in the survey (11,664 ha; 86 respondents) were treated with XtendiMax®, Engenia®, and FeXapan®, respectively.
 On a per-farm basis, 58%, 37%, and 5% of respondents used XtendiMax®, Engenia®, and FeXapan®, respectively.
-No farmer indicated the use of a non-labeled dicamba formulation (e.g., Banvel®, Arysta LifeScience, Cary, NC; Clarity®, BASF; etc.) on DR soybean in Nebraska during the 2017 growing season.
+No farmer who responded the survey indicated the use of a non-labeled dicamba formulation (e.g., Banvel®, Arysta LifeScience, Cary, NC; Clarity®, BASF; etc.) on DR soybean in Nebraska during the 2017 growing season.

 Complete responses from 89 farmers representing a total of 11,862 ha of DR soybean sprayed with dicamba were selected to investigate the frequency of tank-mix products used with dicamba in DR soybean.
-When asked whether glyphosate was tank-mixed with dicamba (Q7, Table 1), 82%, 15%, and 3% of respondents reported yes, no, and not sure, respectively, which represented 84%, 15%, and 1% of total ha.
-When asked whether a POST herbicide other than glyphosate was tank-mixed with dicamba (Q8, Table 1), 28%, 57%, and 15% said yes, no, and not sure, respectively, which represented 29%, 59%, and 12% of total ha.
+When asked whether glyphosate was tank-mixed with dicamba (Q7, Table 1B), 82%, 15%, and 3% of respondents reported yes, no, and not sure, respectively, which represented 84%, 15%, and 1% of total ha.
+When asked whether a POST herbicide other than glyphosate was tank-mixed with dicamba (Q8, Table 1B), 28%, 57%, and 15% said yes, no, and not sure, respectively, which represented 29%, 59%, and 12% of total ha.
 ACCase inhibitor (WSSA group 1; e.g., clethodim) followed by PPO inhibitors (group 14; e.g., fomesafen) were the primary herbicides used in tank-mixture with dicamba (data not shown).
-When asked whether an herbicide with soil residual activity was added to the tank-mix with dicamba (Q9, Table 1), 25%, 53%, and 22% of farmers reported yes, no, and not sure, respectively, which represented 27%, 52%, and 21% of total ha.
+When asked whether an herbicide with soil residual activity was added to the tank-mix with dicamba (Q9, Table 1B), 25%, 53%, and 22% of farmers reported yes, no, and not sure, respectively, which represented 27%, 52%, and 21% of total ha.
 Long-chain fatty acid inhibitors (group 15; e.g., acetochlor, S-metolachlor, and dimethenamid-P) were the predominant answer.